stlenx/sariku.js/README.md

 After this it also creates a ctx variable that you can start referencing in your code without needing to do canvas.getContext("2d")

 Optionally if you define a frame function, it will call that every frame.
 Add a dt parameter and it will also give you delta time :D

+## Ok, but why would i add this?

+Good question... anyways;
+There's plenty of other features that come with it.

+### Useful general case use functions

+Functions like Remap, Clamp, getRandom...

+Very simple and small functions that are useful very often (idk why they don't come with js tbh)

+### Other classes

+Vector2, Vector3 (in the works lol), audio handling classes...

+Apart from just holding values they come with functions in them for easy use (normiziling vector, get lenght of vector etc)

+## **Spend less time coding repetitive code, and get straight into building your next project!**

+### Wow you are really selling this aren't you?

+## Nah it's completly free!